 - White and off-white paints in semi-gloss give rooms a brighter appearance than whites in other finishes.

-- Offers the highest level of reflection.
+- Offers the highest level of reflection, durability and stain resistance.

 - Gives a high-shine, glass-like finish that is popular for doors, cabinets, moulding and trim.

 - Provides curb appeal for outdoor spots like shutters and window casings.

 - Semi- and high-gloss sheens of paint require more coats than less glossy finishes.
 Apply to smooth and clean surfaces for the fewest layers of paint and best results.